zincum30/refactor-sskchat/README.md

 > <a href="https://github.com/saessak-study/saessak-chat-back">saessak-study/saessak-chat-back</a>

-Refactor the code for the project above.
+Refactoring of the Saessak Chat project above.
-It has been organized into isolated directories based on their domains while adhering to the MVC pattern.
+Trying to separate fully independent domains while adhering to the MVC pattern.
-But it's not perfect yet.
-So planning to keep refining the specific details.
+But not perfect yet, so planning to keep refining the specific details.

 #